 c.
 Changes in Internal Control Over Financial Reporting

-During the three months ended December 31, 2018, we made certain changes made to our internal control over financial reporting in order to enhance controls over our accounts payable and travel and expense system, which is provided by a third party service organization.
-There were no other changes that have materially affected, or were reasonably likely to materially affect, our internal control over financial reporting.
+There were no changes to our internal control over financial reporting during the three months ended December 31, 2019, that have materially affected, or were reasonably likely to materially affect, our internal control over financial reporting.